maluicr/dss/README.md

 # dss.c.64.exe to run with blockdss R package

-dss.c.64.exe is a geostatistics and geosciences modeling stand-alone software developed at CERENA (https://cerena.pt/) research center. blockdss package (https://github.com/maluicr/blockdss) is a R-wrapper running block simulation algorithm from dss.c.64.exe.
+dss.c.64.exe is a geostatistics and geosciences modeling stand-alone software developed at CERENA (https://cerena.pt/) research center.
+EpiGeostats package (https://github.com/maluicr/EpiGeostats) is a R-wrapper running block simulation algorithm from dss.c.64.exe.

 # Download instructions

-To run blockdss R package you first need to download the dss.c.64.exe.
+To run EpiGeostats R package you first need to download the dss.c.64.exe.
 Follow these general steps:

 1. create a folder called "input" in the working directory,
 2. copy the zipped dss.c.64.exe inside,